 Why come to Astypalea?

-The fact it doesn’t attract package holiday crowds (due to lack of package holiday hotels and even though it has an airport, it’s cartoon-like tiny and can only accommodate propellor aircrafts, plus pretty infrequent and sporadic ferry connections), makes it even more appealing to the adventurous amongst you.
+The fact it doesn’t attract package holiday crowds (due to lack of package holiday hotels and even though it has an airport, it’s so tiny and can only accommodate propellor aircrafts, plus pretty infrequent and sporadic ferry connections), makes it even more appealing to the adventurous amongst you.
 Just because it offers approx. 2 ferries a week from main islands like Rhodes or Kos – and one a week all the way from Piraeus – shouldn’t detract you from visiting this little gem.

 Let’s take a look at some of the reasons why I’d recommend coming.